hibtc/cpymad/doc/cpymad/index.rst

 There are two main components in CPyMAD:

-* :class:`cern.madx.Madx` serves as a lightweight wrapper for the MAD-X interpretor.
+* :class:`cern.cpymad.madx.Madx` serves as a lightweight wrapper for the MAD-X interpretor.

 * :class:`cern.cpymad.model.Model` is derived from the JMad model